Read time: 8 minutes

 What is FFmpeg used for?

-- Utilize one or multiple webcams and seamlessly stream their input within a single interface.
+- Use one or more webcams and stream direct input in a single window.

-- Alter or adjust frame rate, bitrate, maximum file size, and related parameters.
+- Edit or modify frame rate, bitrate, max file size, etc.

-Now that you have a foundational understanding of FFmpeg, let’s proceed to the steps for repairing and recovering corrupt or damaged video files.
-The prerequisite before we begin is ensuring FFmpeg is installed on your system.
+Now that you’ve got the basic about FFmpeg, let’s move on to the steps that, upon implementation, can help you repair & recover corrupt or damaged video file.
+The only thing necessary before we begin is that FFmpeg is installed on the system.

 Assuming you’ve downloaded the FFmpeg zip package and extracted it somewhere, now place the corrupt or damaged video file in the bin folder.